Frequently Asked Questions

 We abide by Child Labor Laws, meaning if you’re not an adult yet but you still want to get involved, we have some restrictions.
 The minimum age is 14.
 If you are under 18 years old, you must have written permission from a parent or legal guardian to volunteer or intern with Brevard County.
 Some opportunities might have other restrictions.

 The benefits of volunteering are no secret and in the time of COVID-19, getting involved looks a little different.
 With social distancing measures and safety protocols in place, we might not have as many opportunities as we have had in the past.
 We follow CDC guidelines and supply optional face masks, hand sanitizer, and we social distance.

 Do you have internships?

-Preparing students for meaningful employment is one of the BRAVE program’s most important goal.
+Preparing students for meaningful employment is one of the BRAVE program’s most important goals.
 We want to help shape the future workforce, support the community, and establish a diverse talent pipeline.
-Being an intern can help students to make a clear connection between classroom activities and it can help us to reduce recruitment and training costs if we wind up hiring them.
+Being an intern can help students to make a clear connection between classroom activities, and it can help us to reduce recruitment and training costs.

 - 501 (c) entities seeking to assist their clients gain work skills

 - Career Source Brevard to help with their job training initiatives

 Most of our internships are unpaid; however, in 2021, we expanded our internship program to include a limited amount of paid internships.
 Please check our Current Openings and/or contact the BRAVE Volunteer Coordinator at (321) 633‐2031 or email BRAVE@BrevardFL.gov for more information.